-Chronic abdominal pain: could it be irritable bowel syndrome? (webinar - live)
+Chronic abdominal pain: could it be irritable bowel syndrome? (webinar - on demand)

 About the webinar

 The diagnosis and management of non-specific chronic abdominal pain can be challenging.
 For many patients you may suspect irritable bowel syndrome (IBS) is the cause, but how can you be sure?

 This one-hour webinar will feature three experts covering different aspects of IBS with our GP facilitator.
 Content to be covered includes:

 - How a history and physical examination can help determine whether further investigations, such as imaging, are needed.

 - How psychological support can help patients cope with their disorder.

 - How to engage people with anxiety in psychological treatments and discuss realistic expectations about treatment.

 - When a referral to a dietitian may be helpful.

 Meet the experts